-The two graphs below show the trend in 20 councils in: the number of external CSC residential placements made between April to June 2020 (when the first national lockdown and school closures occurred), and then immediately following (July to December 2020).
+The two graphs below show two trends across 20 councils: the number of external CSC residential placements made between April and June 2020 (when the first national lockdown and school closures occurred), and then immediately following (July to December 2020).
 These councils are a random mix of unitaries, counties, metropolitan boroughs and city councils.
 The results are stark.

 Trend in residential placements